 English Legal Methods Summer School

-This international course, which began in 1948, presents the central aspects of English law for lawyers and law students from countries whose legal systems are not based on English common law.
-Much of the emphasis is placed on the general structure of the law and legal methods, although detailed study of substantive law is not neglected.
-The course attracts participants from across the globe.
+This international course presents the central aspects of English law for lawyers and law students from countries whose legal systems are not based on English Common Law.
+The course gives a comprehensive introduction to the general structure of the law and legal methods, and includes some detailed study of substantive law.
+It attracts participants from across the globe.

 Who should apply?

 The course is designed for lawyers and law students who have little or no prior knowledge of the English legal system.
 Owing to the nature of the academic content taught, applications from countries whose legal systems are based on English Common Law will not be accepted.
 Law students must have completed a minimum of 1 year of their legal studies at undergraduate level.

 The lecture programme will aim to include: the development and structure of English law, the sources of English law, the courts and legal profession, private law (property, obligations, trusts etc.), public law, criminal law, civil and criminal justice.

 Teaching is provided predominantly by members of the University of Cambridge Faculty of Law, and all teaching will be in the English language.

 The course is comprised of lectures and seminars which all participants must attend.
 You will be able to choose from a selection of seminar subjects, we will aim to include: civil procedure, company law, constitutional and administrative law, criminal law, law of contract, law of trusts, law of torts, private international law.